gregkim-aetna/documentdb-test/README.md

 })
 ```

-## Configure Example
+## Configure the Examples

+Some configuration is needed before running the example code.
 Besides the compiled Typescript code, the example code expects two files to exist in the `dist` folder.

 ### .env File